Origins of the Sunday Comics by Peter Maresca for October 27, 2013

 6. Bald superman mug shot

-Robert Watson Premium Member over 10 years ago
+Robert Watson Premium Member about 11 years ago

 I find the respect shown to the cartoonists by the newspapers, the syndicates and the public in these early strips to be quite a revelation.
 Photos of the artists show up frequently and credit is always given, sometimes with glowing praise!
 This was not true later, especially in comic books where writers and artists could toil for decades in anonymity.
 When and why did things change to make it so popular to start dissing cartoonists?